adrian-mezei/angular-nest-template/backend/README.md

 ## Configuration

-The application uses `dotenv` for environment variable loading and a local YAML file for default configuration values.
-The configurations are loaded from `src/configs/config.yml` file, `.env` file, `environment variables` in this order.
+The application uses `dotenv` for environment variable loading and a local JSON file for default configuration values.
+The configurations are loaded from `src/configs/config.json` file, `.env` file, `environment variables` in this order.
 The later override the earlier in case the same key exist in multiple locations.
-The config YAML file can be hierarchic while environment variables are flattened and double underscores ("\_\_") are the separators.
+The config JSON file can be hierarchic while environment variables are flattened and double underscores ("\_\_") are the separators.
 A sample file for `.env` is provided as `.env-sample.env` that contains the keys that must be configured in the `.env` file.

 ## Running the app